Author: Amber Mamian | Last Updated: 1/19/24

 Let’s face it, being a new parent is a whirlwind, and finding the time for just about anything, let alone preparing a good meal, is a tall order.
 Adding service-based gifts is the new cool thing to put on your registry because of this!

 Meal service (Thistle is my favorite) is the first thing I would prioritize adding to your baby registry.
 But, think about all those service-based gifts that can be a lifesaver for new parents!
 From house cleaning services to baby sleep consultants, and maybe even a subscription to a meditation app for those rare moments of peace.

 Good news; there’s actually a way to add some of these services to your baby registry with Tot Squad!
 Their services can be added to both Target and Amazon registries.
 Learn more about how that works here!

 Essential Baby Sleep Products for your Baby Registry List

 The one thing that changes the most when you bring home your newborn baby, besides the intense love for this little stranger, is SLEEP.
 Your sleep pattern (or lack thereof) is something that a new parent inevitably has to deal with.

 However, you can arm yourself with all the best gear to get that baby sleeping as soon as possible!
-That is what this section of our baby registry list can help you do.
 Also, make sure to add swaddle blankets and a sound machine which we mentioned above on our must-have list.